-Before removing the head cover, unplug the power cord from the electrical outlet, and check the condition of the power cord.
+- Check the power cord: Before removing the head cover, unplug the power cord from the electrical outlet, and check the condition of the power cord.
 Make sure that there are no cracks in the insulation of the cord, and check to see that it is solidly connected to both the plug on the end of the cord and into the motor housing on the back of the drill press.
 If any damage is present, consider having the cord replaced.

-With the electrical cord unplugged, open the head cover on top of the drill press.
+- Check the belt: With the electrical cord unplugged, open the head cover on top of the drill press.
 Begin by visually inspecting the condition of the belt between the two pulleys.
 If the belt is worn or is displaying cracking or fraying, replace it with a new belt.

 There are two predominant styles of drill presses: those with multiple pulleys fore and aft (for controlling the speed of the chuck), and those with a single pulley on the motor and quill shaft that employ a variable speed control.
 In the case of the former, to adjust the speed at which you drill, you'll place the belt on different corresponding sets of pulleys.
 When you use a larger motor pulley with a smaller quill pulley, the drill chuck spins faster.
 Conversely, using a smaller motor pulley and a larger drive pulley results in a slower RPM rate for the chuck.
 Most units of this type will have a chart within the head cover that shows the RPM rate for each corresponding set of pulleys.